Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 ## Chapter 5: The Assembly of Memories

-- Synapses can strengthen and weaken by reweighting in the process of getting bigger or smaller.
+- Synapses can strengthen and weaken by reweighing in the process of getting bigger or smaller.
 - Synapses can also be created and eliminated in a process called reconnection.
-- Both reweighting and reconnection change the connectome.
+- Both reweighing and reconnection change the connectome.
 - There are two ways to explain the neuronal basis of forming an association.
 - If two neurons are repeatedly activated simultaneously, then the connections between them are strengthened in both directions.
 - If two neurons are repeatedly activated sequentially, the connection from the first to second is strengthened.
-- Hebb 1949 book The Organization of Behavior.
 - The brain uses sparse connectivity where only a small fraction of possible connections are made.
 - This is due to a size constraint on the brain; there isn't enough space for all of the connections.
 - Maybe neurons start off with random connections and prune them afterwards by only letting the strong connections survive.
 - Synapse elimination refines connectivity.
 - The brain might randomly create new synapses to continually renew its potential for learning while eliminating the synapses that aren't useful.
 - There's good evidence that retention of memories over long periods doesn't require neural activity.
-- E.g. People recovering from being brain dead can still remember even though their brain wasn't firing any spikes.
+- E.g. People recovering from being brain dead can still remember past events even though their brain wasn't firing any spikes.
-- The dual-trace theory of memory
+- Dual-trace theory of memory
     - Persistent spiking is the trace of short-term memory.
     - Persistent connections are the trace of long-term memory.
-- To store information for long periods, the brain transfers it from activity to connections.
+- To store information for long periods of time, the brain transfers it from activity to connections.
 - To recall information, the brain transfers it back from connections to activity.
 - This theory explains why long-term memories can be retained without neural activity.
 - It's also analogous to the RAM and hard drive in a computer.
 There's a speed and stability tradeoff.
-- Also known as the "stability-plasticity dilemma".
+- This is also known as the "stability-plasticity" dilemma.
-- Every neuron has two memory stores, one in its spiking pattern, and one in its synaptic weight pattern.
+- Every neuron has two memory stores, one in its spiking pattern and one in its synaptic weight pattern.
 - However, maybe lifetime memories depend more on the existence of the synapse rather than the synaptic strength.
-- E.g. Your name.
+- E.g. Your name and your age.
 - While experience shapes connectome, genes also do.

 # Part III: Nature and Nurture